The Good Shepherd: Jesus’ Ultimate Sacrifice for His Flock

 1. They understood

-They knew exactly what Jesus meant.
+They knew the precise meaning of what Jesus said.
 When Jesus said he is the good shepherd, Jesus was saying he is the Christ, the awaited Messiah, the son of David (Isa 40:11; Eze 34:23; 37:34).
 Speaking of the coming shepherding Messiah, the prophets said,

 Isaiah 40:11 He shall feed his flock like a shepherd: he shall gather the lambs with his arm, and carry them in his bosom, and shall gently lead those that are with young.